Click the FAQ's below to view relevant answers.

 ** “Parent” refers to the biological parents, the adoptive parents by custom or otherwise, the persons legally entitled to custody, or the persons who usually have the care and control of the child.

 Where required, voting will be available at the polling place established by the Returning Officer.
 Polling places are typically located in a school.
-Electors will have multiple opportunities to vote in the School Council by-election, including:
+Electors will have multiple opportunities to vote in the School Council elections, including:

-- Early voting: Saturday, November 5
+• Early voting: Saturday, May 4

-- Polling day: Monday, November 7
+• Polling day: Monday, May 6

-- Request a mail-in ballot by contacting Elections Yukon
+• Additional voting option (by mail): Request a mail-in ballot by contacting Elections Yukon

 Yes.
 The Education Act defines the parents as the biological parents, the adoptive parents by custom or otherwise, the persons legally entitled to custody, or the persons who usually have the care and control of the child.